-In May 1996, the stockholders of both PSC and PSPC approved the merger of the two companies to advance PSC group’s expansion.
+In May 2, 1996, the stockholders of both PSC and PSPC approved the merger of the two companies to advance PSC group’s expansion.
 In October 30, 1996, SEC approved the merger and PSPC was then absorbed by PSC as the surviving entity.
 With the consolidation of the respective lines of business of PSC and PSPC, PSC’s retailing strengths were complemented by PSPC’s property and franchise holdings.
 Their management as a single entity enhanced operational efficiency and strengthened ability to raise capital for growth.
-PSC listed it shares (SEVN) in the Philippine Stock Exchange and had its initial public offering in February 04, 1998.
+PSC listed its shares (SEVN) in the Philippine Stock Exchange and had its initial public offering in February 04, 1998.
 The shares were offered at the price of P4.40 per share from its par value of P1.00 per share.
-In September 17, 1998, PSC established Convenience Distribution Inc. (“CDI’), a wholly owned subsidiary, to provide a centralized warehouse and distribution system to service its 7-Eleven stores.
+In September 17, 1998, PSC established Convenience Distribution Inc. (“CDI”), a wholly owned subsidiary, to provide logistics planning and services to its 7-Eleven stores.

-The company had a manpower complement of 1,921 personnel, 655 of whom are regular employees, 301 contractual/probationary and 965 cooperative members to augment temporary needs during peak hours or season in the stores and the support services units.
+As of December 31, 2017, the Company has a total of 2,670 direct hires and augments its temporary needs during peak hours or season in the stores and the support services units with cooperative members.
 There is no existing labor union in the company and collective bargaining agreement.
-There is an Employees Council which communicates to management the employee concerns.
+There is a PSC Employees’ Council which communicates to management the employees concerns.
 There has been no strike or threat to strike from the employees for the past three years.

-At year end, PSC is operating 551 stores, 211 of which are franchise stores, 130 stores are operated under a service agreement, and the remaining 210 are company-owned stores.
-The store franchise and service agreements have a minimum term of 5 years each, renewable for a similar term.
-The stores under franchise and service agreement are indicated in the store list provided in the discussion of Leases herein.
+At year end, PSC is operating 2,285 stores, 1,224 of which are franchise stores and the remaining 1,061 are company-owned stores.
+The store franchise contracts have an average term of 5 years each.

-Currently, PSC considers three major competitors in maintaining its leadership in the Convenience Store (“C-Store”) Industry.
-There are a number of other small players including gas marts, but their store count and sales volume as a group by itself is not significant to be considered.
-PSC concluded in August 2009 a non-exclusive tie-up with Chevron Philippines Inc. and opened 25 7-Eleven Stores in certain identified Caltex gasoline stations.
+PSC continually observes the activities of its major competitors in line with its strategy to maintain its leadership in the Convenience Store (“C-Store”) Industry.
+Entry of foreign brand C-Stores increase in 2014 and a number of other generic or hybrid stores or grocery stores including gas marts continue to be present.
+PSC has forged a non-exclusive tie-up with Chevron Philippines Inc. in August 2009 for opening of 7-Eleven stores in selected Caltex gas stations and there are 92 7-Eleven Stores as of 2017.
 The Company continues to sustain its leadership by putting stores in strategic locations, carrying product assortment fit for such market.